bcgsc/tigmint/README.md

 pip3 install intervaltree pybedtools pysam numpy
 ```

-Tigmint uses pigz, sort, Bedtools, minimap2, BWA and Samtools.
+Tigmint uses Bedtools, minimap2, BWA, zsh and Samtools.
 These dependencies may be installed using [Homebrew](https://brew.sh) on macOS or [Linuxbrew](http://linuxbrew.sh) on Linux.

 ## Install the dependencies of Tigmint
 ```sh